 Service Overview

-Advocacy Bridge CIC is a not-for-profit, community-focused organisation providing consent-led, one-to-one advocacy for adults who find it difficult to navigate services and systems independently.
+Advocacy Bridge CIC is a not-for-profit, community-focused organisation providing consent-led, one-to-one advocacy, communication, and system navigation support for adults who may find it difficult to engage with services and systems independently.

-We often support adults affected by trauma, late-identified neurodivergence, burnout, or periods of instability — particularly where traditional processes feel inaccessible or overwhelming.
+We often support adults affected by executive functioning difficulties, communication barriers, late-identified neurodivergence, burnout, or periods of overwhelm, particularly where standard systems or processes may feel inaccessible.

 As a Community Interest Company, all activity is for public benefit.
-Any surplus is reinvested into clearer pathways, practical tools, and accessible guidance that reduce drop-out and exclusion.
+Any surplus is reinvested into clearer pathways, practical tools, and accessible guidance designed to improve engagement, accessibility, and participation.

 Why Our Approach Works